Page Act of 1875: Implementation

 The Chinese women who "passed" these questions according to the American consul were then sent to be questioned by the harbor master on duty.
 He would ask the women the same questions in an effort to catch liars, but if the women were approved they were then allowed to board the steamer to America.
 Once on board the ship, the women were questioned again.
 The first year that Bailey was assigned to differentiate wives from prostitutes he did not yet have the assistance of the Tung Wah Hospital Committee, and 173 women were allowed to sail to California, he was disappointed with that figure and granted only 77 women passage in 1877.
-In 1878, under the authority of American consul Sheldon Loring, 354 women arrived in the U.S. which was a substantial amount compared to John S. Mosby’s grant of less than 200 women to be sent to the U.S. from 1879-1882.
+In 1878, under the authority of American consul Sheldon Loring, 354 women arrived in the U.S., a substantial number compared to John S. Mosby's grant of less than 200 women to be sent to the U.S. from 1879–1882.
 Upon their arrival in San Francisco, Colonel Bee, the American consul for the Chinese would observe the documents with photographs of each woman included and ask her the same questions she had heard in Hong Kong.
 If women changed their answers to the questions, did not match their pictures, or had incomplete paperwork, they could be detained, and sent back to Hong Kong.
-As a result, from 1875-1882 at least one hundred and possibly several hundred women were returned to China.
-The entire process was "shaped by the larger, explicit assumption" that Chinese women, like Chinese men were dishonest.
+As a result, from 1875–1882 at least one hundred and possibly several hundred women were returned to China.
+The entire process was "shaped by the larger, explicit assumption" that Chinese women, like Chinese men, were dishonest.

 Photographs were used as a means to identify the Chinese women through each stage of the examination process in order to ensure that unqualified women would not be substituted for a woman who was properly questioned at any point in time.
 Chinese women were subject to this method of identification prior to any other immigrant group because of the "threat of their sexuality to the United States."
 In addition to all the questioning that took place in regard to a woman's character, there were also detailed questions about Chinese women's fathers and husbands.
-Therefore, these women were subject to this because officials "accepted that male intentions and actions were more likely to determine a woman's sexual future than her own actions and intentions".
+Therefore, these women were subject to this because officials "accepted that male intentions and actions were more likely to determine a woman's sexual future than her own actions and intentions."
 Chinese women had to demonstrate that they grew up in respectable families and that their husbands could afford to support them in the United States.
 Also, "the appearance of the body and clothing supposedly offered a range of possible clues about inner character, on which some officials drew when trying to differentiate prostitutes from real wives."
 Bodily clues used to examine Chinese women included bound feet, "prettiness, youth, demeanor," and how they walked.
 However, the task of differentiating "real" wives from prostitutes was virtually impossible.
 Men, on the other hand, faced more lenient restriction practices and were not required to "carry photographs, nor to match photographs that had been sent in advance to San Francisco Port authorities."